Off-Chain Services

 Funding crank (8-hour loop)

-Invokes apply_funding on every market.
-The on-chain program computes the plain mean of the premium samples accumulated since the last interval and updates the cumulative counters.
+Invokes apply_funding on eligible markets.
+The on-chain program averages the premium samples accumulated since the last interval, clamps the result to the configured cap, updates the cumulative counters, and pays the flat funding-crank reward when pool headroom allows.
 Any trader interacting with a position after this call will have their pending funding settled.
-(Outlier filtering of premium samples is not implemented on-chain in v1; it is tracked as a potential future hardening.)

 The three-layer cascade keeper.
 Every 30 seconds: